Numeric Slider

 An Innovative Numeric Input Solution for Precision and Efficiency

-- Servo values and limits in robot skill configuration windows.
+- Servo values, limits, and other parameters in robot skill configuration windows.

 Anatomy of the Number Selector

-- Numeric label – shows the current value.
-This is what you will click and drag on.
+- Numeric label – displays the current value; this area is what you typically click and drag.

-The drag direction (vertical or horizontal) depends on where the control is used.
-In all cases the behavior is the same: drag one way to increase, the other way to decrease.
+The drag direction (vertical or horizontal) depends on where the control is used, but the behavior is the same: drag one way to increase and the opposite way to decrease the value.

-↕ for vertical or ↔ for horizontal) over the number or icon,
+↕ for vertical or ↔ for horizontal), you can left-click and drag to change the value.

 Changing Values by Dragging

-- Move your mouse over the number or drag icon until the cursor changes to a vertical or horizontal move cursor.
+- Hover over the numeric label or drag icon until the cursor changes to the appropriate move cursor.

 - Left-click and hold on the number.